bovrhovn/azure-sample-change-vm/README.md

-# azure-sample-change-vm
+# Change virtual machine size with Azure Managed libraries

-simple sample with changing size of virtual machine using Azure SDK for .NET
+Simple sample with changing size of virtual machine using [Azure SDK for .NET](https://github.com/Azure/azure-sdk-for-net) using C# programming language.